yingkitw/jbuild/IMPROVEMENTS.md

 # Codebase Improvements - November 2025

 ## Overview
-Comprehensive improvements to architecture, testability, and maintainability of the mvn-rs project.
+Comprehensive improvements to architecture, testability, and maintainability of the jbuild project.

 ## Key Improvements